 Chapters participate in an annual assessment and awards program, Pillars of Excellence.
 As part of this process, chapters have the ability to earn designations that range from 4 Pillar status to Does Not Meet Minimum Standards based on their overall chapter performance.
 Below are the current standings for chapters in the National Pan-Hellenic Council:

-2 Pillar: Alpha Kappa Alpha Sorority, Inc.; Iota Phi Theta Fraternity, Inc.; Phi Beta Sigma Fraternity, Inc.
+3 Pillar: Alpha Kappa Alpha Sorority, Inc., Alpha Phi Alpha Fraternity, Inc., Kappa Alpha Psi Fraternity, Inc.

 What is intake?